 A private mortgage is another little-known IRA investment opportunity.
 When you buy a mortgage, you're the banker, at least for one property.
 A private mortgage company can match you to a borrower and handle the paperwork.
 Your IRA lends to the borrower, and the loan is secured by the property.

-The second caveat is that typically these mortgages are for above-market rates, which suggests creditworthiness issues.
-"If someone is paying you over the market, you need to ask why," Evensky says.
+The second caveat: Typically, these mortgages are for above-market rates, which suggests creditworthiness issues.